CWDG/cwdg.github.com/README.md

   * blueprint/semantic
 * HAML

+###Getting Started

+Make sure before you update anything that you have all of the dependencies.
+To get all of the proper gems:

+    bundle install

 ###Start Coding

 Make sure to only modify .haml and .sass files since the .css and .html files